Kalingga kingdom: Historiography

 The archaeological findings and historical records from this period are scarce, and the exact location of kingdom's capital is unknown.
 It is thought to be somewhere between present-day Pekalongan or Jepara.
-A place named Keling subdistrict is found in northern coast of Jepara Regency, however some archaeological findings near Pekalongan and Batang regency shows that Pekalongan was an ancient port, suggests that Pekalongan might be an altered name of Pe-Kaling-an.
+A place named Keling is found along the northern coast of Jepara Regency, however some archaeological findings near Pekalongan and Batang Regencies show that Pekalongan was an ancient port, suggesting that Pekalongan might be an altered name of Pe-Kaling-an.
 Kalingga existed between the 6th and 7th centuries, and it was one of the earliest Hindu-Buddhist kingdoms established in Java.
 The historical record of this kingdom is scarce and vague, and comes mostly from Chinese sources and local traditions.